Industrial Revolution in Scotland

+Cox's Stack, a Category A Listed Building in Lochee, Dundee, Camperdown Works, designed by George Addison Cox with James MacLaren, built 1865-6, visible on the city’s skyline.

+In the east of Scotland, particularly in Dundee, mechanised jute manufacture from the 1830s created one of the largest textile concentrations in the world.
+The city became the principal centre of jute goods production within the British Empire, supported by associated whaling, shipping, and engineering industries, employing tens of thousands of workers and contributing significantly to Scotland’s industrial export economy.
+Major industrial complexes included Camperdown Works in Lochee, then the world’s largest jute mill, engineered by George Addison Cox and operated by Cox Brothers; its monumental chimney, Cox’s Stack, completed in 1866, remains a Category A listed building and landmark of the city’s jute industry.
+To commemorate this, there is a small bronze statue of Cox's Stack on a plinth in Dundee High Street that was unveiled by Prince Charles in 1995 (Now King Charles III).

 Scotland was already one of the most urbanized societies in Europe by 1800.
 Glasgow became one of the largest cities in the world, and known as "the Second City of the Empire" after London.
 Dundee upgraded its harbor and established itself as an industrial and trading center.
 The industrial developments, while they brought work and wealth, were so rapid that housing, town-planning, and provision for public health did not keep pace with them, and for a time living conditions in some of the towns and cities were notoriously bad, with overcrowding, high infant mortality, and growing rates of tuberculosis.
 Owners to support government sponsored housing programs as well as self-help projects among the respectable working class.
 Even with the growth of industry there were insufficient good jobs, as a result, during the period 1841–1931, about two million Scots emigrated to North America and Australia, and another 750,000 Scots relocated to England.
 By the twenty-first century, there were about as many people who were Scottish Canadians and Scottish Americans as the five million remaining in Scotland.